hyzteric/Smappee2MQTT/README.md

 - Read token from file ✅
 - Request new token if token is expired ✅
 - Implement EV line API requests ✅ (read current session only)
-- Send data to MQTT server
+- Send data to MQTT server : partial

 # Smappee-NodeJS
 Smappee nodejs project to read smappee data.